 Even an introvert gets tired of spending the night at home watching Netflix.
 Going weeks or months without hanging out with friends takes a toll on you after a while.
-Having an active social life can improve your mood, and also make you feel much happier.
+An active social life can improve your mood and make you feel much happier.

-While there’s nothing wrong with having a little me-time, you should make an effort to get together with friends.
+While there’s nothing wrong with having a little me-time, you should try to get together with friends.
 Follow these steps to improve your social life.

 1. Focus on Relationship Quality

-Remember the old saying: “quality over quantity?”
+Remember the old saying, “Quality over quantity?”
 Well, the same goes for your friendships.
-Having two good friends is better than having 20 acquaintances—it’s nearly impossible to maintain close friendships with so many different people.
-Rather than focusing on adding more people to your list of connections, build on your existing friendships.
+Having two good friends is better than having 20 acquaintances.
+Maintaining close friendships with so many different people is nearly impossible.
+Rather than focusing on adding more people to your list of connections, build on your existing companionship.

 2. Say “Yes” More Often

-How many times have you skipped out on a party or social outing recently?
+How often have you skipped a party or social outing recently?
 Say “no” often enough, and you’ll start to receive fewer invitations.
-Relaxing after a long week of work might seem enticing, but getting together with a group of friends often proves to be much more fun and rewarding.
-Remember that your friends invited you for a reason—they look forward to seeing you!
+Relaxing after a long week of work might seem enticing, but getting together with friends often proves much more fun and rewarding.
+Remember that your friends invited you because they look forward to seeing you!

 3. Start Hosting

-It’s easy to wait around for your friends to invite you to a party, but what’s stopping you from hosting your own?
-You don’t have to throw a huge party—have a game night or try hosting a simple gathering.
-While it might seem intimidating to have a group of people at your home, it will only strengthen your friendships.
+It’s easy to wait for your friends to invite you to a party, but what’s stopping you from hosting your own?
+You don’t have to throw a huge party, either.
+Have a game night, or try hosting a simple gathering.
+While having a group of people at your home might seem intimidating, it will only strengthen your friendships.

 4. Join a Club

-If you’re looking for unique ways to meet more people, try joining a club.
-A cooking class, book club, trivia group, or sports team are worth checking out.
-Search Facebook or Meetup for groups in your area—with so many unique clubs out there, you’re bound to find likeminded people and make new friends.
+If you’re looking for unique ways to meet more people, join a club.
+A cooking class, book club, trivia group, or sports team is worth checking out.
+Search Facebook or Meetup for groups in your area.
+With so many unique clubs, you can find like-minded people and make new friends.

 5. Hang Out With Coworkers

-You see your coworkers almost every day, and you still might not even consider them friends.
-Not only can you instantly relate to your coworkers, but you probably even have the same complaints about your workplace.
+You see your coworkers almost daily, and you might not even consider them friends.
+You can instantly relate to your coworkers and probably even have the same complaints about your workplace.
 Gather some coworkers you trust, and invite them for a bite to eat after work or even during your lunch break.

 6. Reconnect With Old Friends